cloudfoundry/cfar-proposals/Proposal Using Github Issues Workflow/README.md

 * Update with content
 * As proposal cycles through different status, please update issue to reflect accurate status
 * Close issue with relevant information (github link or reason for obsolete)
+* Check CFAR Proposal Kanban under Projects tab to see status of all proposals